Aditi27garg/Reliance_Equity_Research_Report/README.md

 combination is a tail scenario.

 Base case is ₹1,612 at 55%.
-Not a forecast of something new happening — just visible trends continuing for four more quarters.
+Not a forecast of something new happening, just visible trends continuing for four more quarters.

 Bull case is ₹1,750 at 25%.
 ARPU reaches Airtel